 2. Don’t add a lot of Art Notes.

-3. Don’t tell the editor or illustrator how to layout the book.
+3. Don’t tell the editor or illustrator how to lay out the book.

 4. Don’t talk down to kids.